pikvm/pikvm/pages/troubleshooting.md

 - The clipboard only works from the client to the server not vice versa.
 There is currently no way to do it.

 ### Chrome Certificate Issue
-- The latest versions of Chrome do not allow access to the page with a self signed certificat, so if you see the following screen when loading the pi-kvm website:
+- The latest versions of Chrome do not allow access to the page with a self signed certificate, so if you see the following screen when loading the pi-kvm website:

   <img src="../img/chrome.png" alt="Chrome Blocking" width="400"/>
 - You can proceed by typing ```thisisunsafe``` and Chrome will then load the page.